llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

 series of performance constraints.
 From weakest to strongest:

 - ``noexcept`` (as per the C++ standard): The function type will never throw an exception.
-- ``nonallocating``: The function type will never allocate memory on the heap, and never throw an exception.
+- ``nonallocating``: The function type will never allocate memory on the heap or throw an exception.
-- ``nonblocking``: The function type will never block on a lock, never allocate memory on the heap, and never throw an exception.
+- ``nonblocking``: The function type will never block on a lock, allocate memory on the heap, or throw an exception.

 ``nonblocking`` includes the ``nonallocating`` guarantee.

 While ``nonblocking`` and ``nonallocating`` are conceptually a superset of ``noexcept``, neither attribute implicitly specifies ``noexcept``.
-Further, ``noexcept`` has a specified runtime behavior of aborting if an exception is thrown, while the ``nonallocating`` and ``nonblocking`` attributes are purely for compile-time analysis and have no potential runtime behavior.
+Further, ``noexcept`` has a specified runtime behavior of aborting if an exception is thrown, while the ``nonallocating`` and ``nonblocking`` attributes are mainly for compile-time analysis and have no runtime behavior, except in code built with Clang's :doc:`RealtimeSanitizer`.
 Nonetheless, Clang emits a warning if, in C++, a function is declared ``nonblocking`` or ``nonallocating`` without ``noexcept``.
 This diagnostic is controlled by ``-Wperf-constraint-implies-noexcept``.

-Also, the ``nonblocking`` and ``blocking`` attributes do have special runtime behavior in code built with Clang's :doc:`RealtimeSanitizer`.

 ``nonblocking(true)`` and ``nonallocating(true)`` apply to function *types*, and by extension, to function-like declarations.
 When applied to a declaration with a body, the compiler verifies the function, as described in the section "Analysis and warnings", below.
-Functions without an explicit performance constraint are not verified.

 ``blocking`` and ``allocating`` are synonyms for ``nonblocking(false)`` and ``nonallocating(false)``, respectively.
 They can be used on a function-like declaration to explicitly disable any potential inference of ``nonblocking`` or ``nonallocating`` during verification.
-(Inference is described later in this document). ``nonblocking(false)`` and ``nonallocating(false)`` are legal, but superfluous  when applied to a function *type*.
-``float (int) [[nonblocking(false)]]`` and ``float (int)`` are identical types.
+(Inference is described later in this document). ``nonblocking(false)`` and ``nonallocating(false)`` are legal, but superfluous  when applied to a function *type* that is not part of a declarator: ``float (int) [[nonblocking(false)]]`` and ``float (int)`` are identical types.

 For functions with no explicit performance constraint, the worst is assumed: the function allocates memory and potentially blocks, unless it can be inferred otherwise.
 This is detailed in the